ruchanimbalkar/countries-app-fall-2025/version-3/README.md

     - As a user, when I click the Save button in an individual country's page, I should be able to see that country's card in my Saved Countries page
 3. **View Count data**
     - As a user, when I open a country's page, I should be able to see how many times the user has viewed this country.
     - Every time I view a country's page, its view count should go up by 1.

+To use the API provided to you, check out the `api-documentation.md` file.

 ## 🔗 Resources

 - **API:** You will use the [REST Countries API](https://restcountries.com) to get the country data and flag images
-- **Fetch API Guide** MDN Web Docs has a great [Fetch API guide](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) that teaches you how to make requests for data from the backend.
+- **Fetch API Guide:** MDN Web Docs has a great [Fetch API guide](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) that teaches you how to make requests for data from the backend.
-- **API documentation** Check out the `api-documentation.md` file for all the API endpoints you can use to send and receive data.
+- **API documentation:** Check out the `api-documentation.md` file for all the API endpoints you can use to send and receive data.

 ## 📝 Tips for building your project